sendwithus/battlesnake/README.md

 ## Preparing for Battle
 Everything you need to know before attending BattleSnake.

-#### Coming Prepared
+### Come Prepared

 Your team __will be writing code__, come prepared to do so.
 You should also have the following:
+* Laptop with the following setup:
+  * Git
-* Laptop with Git, Web Language of choice (Node, Python, Ruby, Java, Go, etc), and a Text Editor (Sublime Text, Vim, etc)
+  * Programming language of choice (Node, Python, Java, etc)
+  * A text editor (Sublime Text, Vim, etc)
 * A [GitHub](http://github.com) account
 * A free [Heroku](http://heroku.com) account